After Reddit Banned NFLStreams, Fans Find Alternative Ways To Watch Games

-After Reddit banned its popular NFLStreams page, which offered free links to streaming video of football games, fans have been finding some alternatives ways to watch the NFL streaming live on the internet.
+After Reddit banned its popular NFLStreams page, which offered free links to streaming video of football games, fans have been finding some alternatives ways to watch NFL matchups streaming live on the internet.

 As Yahoo News reported earlier this week, the NFLStreams subreddit had been a “go-to destination” for football fans to find live coverage of games, especially those not being shown in their local markets.
-But the site moved to ban the subreddit, saying it violated its Copyright Repeat Infringement Policy as a vast majority of the links were not hosted legally for viewers within the United States.
+But the site moved to ban the subreddit, saying it violated its Copyright Repeat Infringement Policy, as a vast majority of the links were not hosted legally for viewers within the United States.
 The website had also banned the equivalent page that offered options for NBA contests as part of a wider crackdown against illegal content being hosted on the link-sharing site.

-The subreddit’s banning has gotten a new round of attention as the 2020 NFL season kicks off, with many viewers taking to the social media to ask where NFLStreams had gone and seeking other ways to watch.
+The subreddit’s banning has gotten a new round of attention as the 2020 NFL season kicks off, with many viewers taking to social media to ask where NFLStreams had gone and seeking other ways to watch.
 Many were disappointed that the consolidated list of links to football contests was now gone.

 “Reddit banned the NFL Streams Sub Reddit.
 That’s crazy,” one person tweeted.
 “Was easily the best way to watch the NFL for free.”